 Dear Members and Friends of the Mountain Bike Hall of Fame,

 We hope all of you reading this continue to be healthy and safe in these difficult times.
 Never has our sport played a more important and beneficial role in people’s lives.
-During this pandemic we all know the value of two-wheeled friendship, recreation and transportation.
+The pandemic has confirmed what we knew all along– the value of two-wheeled friendship, the importance of the outdoors, recreation and fitness, and how good bicycles can be for transportation.
 Here’s to great local riding wherever you are!

-We do have some big news to share with you!
-Check out our announcement on the Inductees page for the complete scoop.
+And in the other big news to share with you department, check out our announcement on the Inductees page for the complete scoop.

 Thank you for your support!